-Adding multimedia to your summary section makes your profile look more visually appealing and provides viewers more information about you.
+Adding multimedia to your Summary section makes your profile more visually appealing and provides viewers with more information about you.

-You should change the URL you are given to a vanity URL.
-If at all possible, you should select your name for your vanity URL.
+You should change the default URL to a vanity URL.
+If at all possible, select your name for your vanity URL.
 If your name is not available, try adding a middle initial or a designation at the end.

 In your contact information, you can include your website.

-LinkedIn gives you three spots to include websites, so if you have more than one website, include up to three of them in this section.
-If you only have one website, you can still take advantage of all three.
+LinkedIn gives you three spots to include websites.
+If you have more than one website, include up to three of them in this section.
+If you have only one website, you can still take advantage of all three fields.

-For example, you may set one to go to your homepage, another to a service page, or perhaps to a landing page for a download you are offering.
-This will encourage people to visit the specific pages where you can provide more information about your business offerings.
+For example, one could go to your homepage, another to a service page, and a third to a landing page for a download you are offering.
+This will encourage people to visit the specific pages where you can provide more information about your business.

 Adding your email(s) to your contact info can make it easy for potential prospects to contact you.